GavinHuttley/tib/_sources/python/numpy.rst.txt

     c = a * b
     print("After:", c, sep="\n")

-If they do not have the same shape, an exception is raised.
+If they do not have a compatible shape, a ``ValueError`` exception is raised and the text indicates "... operands could not be :index:`broadcast <pair: broadcast; numpy>` together with shapes...".

 .. jupyter-execute::
     :raises: